 There’s an awful lot of information about the pros and cons of home cooking for dogs, but finding quality, straightforward truth can be an uphill climb.
-That’s why we’re going to break down the basics and detail exactly why making your own dog food is so beneficial.
+That’s why we’re going to break down the basics and detail exactly why to make your own dog food is so beneficial.

 The Downside of Commercial Pet Food

 When it comes to commercial pet foods, there are issues.
 For one, regulations are slack.
 In the United States, the USDA does not control regulations of pet food quality and nobody’s really looking at what goes into private pet food products.
 Quality control is a matter of the state and there can be major variations in how regulatory codes handle the food you feed your pet.

 What’s more, many private pet food companies cut corners when it comes to what they put in their food products.
 They need to cut costs and produce revenue for their stakeholders, so they’re willing to do whatever they can to achieve that goal.